franciscofsales/react_animated/README.md

 npm install react_native_animated --save
 ```

-You will need react-native-svg to use this package.

-Ideally in the future react native will have svg support.
+You will need react-native-svg to use this package but ideally in the future react native will have svg support removing the need for this dependency.

 Use npm and react-native linking to install: